HandsOnDataViz/book/docs/HandsOnDataViz.md

-1.  *Which US states had the lowest number of motor vehicle crash deaths?* When we sort the data by the numbers of deaths, the District of Columbia rises to the top of the list with only 31 deaths, as shown in Table <a href="#tab:deaths">6.1</a>, and *appears* to have been the safest state (even though Washington DC is not recognized as a state).
+1.  *Which US states had the lowest number of motor vehicle crash deaths?* When we sort the data by the numbers of deaths, the District of Columbia *appears* to be the safest state with only 31 deaths, as shown in Table <a href="#tab:deaths">6.1</a>, even though Washington DC is not legally recognized as a state.

 <table>
 <caption>Table 6.1: US States with lowest number of motor vehicle crash deaths, 2018</caption>